What is Meditation

 Therefore, I chose to see it as perfect - or rather perfectly imperfect.

 Yes.. everything is chosen so well and every time I lose, I win a bodily life experience and thus a precious depth in my soul, which people who have not suffered are not so lucky to get.
 With this choice, most of my suffering disappeared; namely the suffering all my thoughts about what should have been different had caused.
-Resting in natural life pain is for me the very foundation of a healthy life in Meditation.
+Resting in natural life pain is for me the very foundation of a healthy life in meditation.
 Meditation is in this sense the amor fati of pain.

 Without darkness in life, spiritual development is not possible.
 In this sense, pain and discomfort are our best friends - for unlike joy, which puts us to sleep, suffering keeps us awake if we are able to be with it.